How to track employee computer activity (employee-friendly)

 1. Time Doctor

-Time Doctor is an employee-friendly time tracking and productivity analytics platform.
+Time Doctor is a workforce analytics platform.
 With both manual and silent mode options, it can track time automatically in the background or give employees complete control.

 As it tracks time and computer activity, Time Doctor creates color-coded timelines to help you visualize how your employees’ workdays look.
 You can also view the tasks and projects your employees worked on, including the time spent on each.